What is narcolepsy?

 Narcolepsy is diagnosed in one of two ways.

-- Spinal tap or lumbar puncture: this test measures the orexin hormone levels in your spinal fluid.
+A spinal tap or lumbar puncture measures the orexin hormone levels in your spinal fluid.
 Unfortunately, not every patient with narcolepsy would have a low orexin level in their spinal fluid, but this test can be helpful for making the diagnosis if the MSLT cannot be performed.